townsville scottish terriers

 About us and our kids!

 We are a small kennel breeding occasionally and showing them during our short season here in the North.
 Our dogs live as part of our family and are our kids!!
-They are able to come and go they please, enjoy a large back yard and allowed to be dogs.
-They play in the rain, get muddy, then we clean up the muddy footprints from the floor after them!
+They are able to come and go as they please, and allowed to be dogs.
+They play in the rain, get muddy, then we clean up the muddy footprints after them!
 We love them dearly and would do anything for them.

-Since this love affair with Scotties began we have had 5 Scotties altogether.
-Our first three Scotties have now passed over the Rainbow Bridge but they are not forgotten..
+Since this love affair with Scotties began we have had 7 Scotties altogether.
+Our first three Scotties have now passed over the Rainbow Bridge but they are not forgotten.

 Bonnie and India